-See "When You Can Elect to Start Your Benefit," beginning on page 11.
+See "When You Can Elect to Start Your Benefit," beginning on page 12.

-Effective as of January 1, 2017, you may start receiving your vested benefit at any time after you terminate employment with all Avnet Companies.
-Unless you are still employed by an Avnet Company, payments must start by April 1 of the first calendar year that starts after you reach age 701⁄2.
+You may start receiving your vested benefit at any time after you terminate employment with all Avnet Companies.
+Unless you are still employed by an Avnet Company, payments must start by April 1 of the first calendar year that starts after you reach: